Flexible monthly business insurance

 13. Don’t show the flag if you aren’t doing the work

-Too many companies slap the rainbow logo on their website during Pride month, without contributing in a meaningful way to LGBTQ+ rights and equality.
+Too many companies slap the rainbow logo on their website during Pride month, without contributing in a meaningful way to furthering the cause of LGBTQ+ rights and equality.

-At best, this is tokenisation.
-It could even backfire for marginalised people, making them feel they will be welcome but then bringing them into harmful environments.
+At best, this is tokenism, but at worst it could make marginalised people feel that they will be welcome when bringing them into harmful environments.

 “Contribute to grassroots organisations” says Allcott.
 That way, you’re helping support the movement and getting support to people that work in challenging environments, and are often the least likely to get funds.